-brian2.units.allunits.celsius = <bri>brian2.units.allunits.Celsius object> constants module
+brian2.units.allunits.celsius = brian2.units.allunits.Celsius object> constants module from brian2.units.constants import faraday_constant as F

 A dummy object to raise errors when celsius is used.
 The use of celsius can lead to ambiguities when mixed with temperatures in kelvin, so its use is no longer supported.
 See github issue #817 for details.